 There are many historical buildings to explore in San Rafael.
 Marin County Civic Center is the sole Frank Lloyd Wright-designed government building in the world.
-Down the road, a historical Victorian house is home to the Marin History Museum, with a vast collection of artifacts and photographs of Marin County and its people.
+Down the road, a historical Victorian house is a home to the Marin History Museum, with a vast collection of artifacts and photographs of Marin County and its people.
 The Falkirk Cultural Center boasts beautiful gardens and ponds and plays host to a wonderful roster of events—such as tea parties, holiday celebrations, and musical performances.

 2. Go camping

 Stock up on s’mores and take an overnight trip to one of Marin County’s great campsites.
 The Back Ranch Meadows and China Camp Campgrounds are both easily accessible and close to the water.
 China Camp State Park is the site of a historic Chinese American shrimp-fishing village, and there’s a museum at the site that will let you explore the history while you’re staying there.
 Coastal Scrub Meadow Campsite offers family campouts on the beach.
-It’s a little farther away, but you’ll get to sleep to the sounds of the ocean.
+It’s a little farther away, but you’ll get to sleep with the sounds of the ocean.

 3. Explore life on a farm